 Who are the Taliban?

-In 1996, the Taliban came to power, and remained in power until 2001.
-The September 11, 2001 attacks on U.S. soil killed 3,000 people, and following these tragic events, U.S. President George W. Bush demanded that the Taliban, home to al-Qaeda (the organization behind the attacks), hand over bin Laden (the leader of al-Qaeda).
+In 1996, they took power, and held it until 2001.
+The September 11, 2001 attacks on American soil killed 3,000 people, and following these tragic events, US President George W. Bush asked the Taliban, who were harboring al-Qaeda (the organization behind the attacks), to hand over bin Laden (the leader of al-Qaeda).
 The Taliban refused, and a UN coalition led by the United States forced them to capitulate.
 What followed was 20 years of American presence in Afghanistan, violence and war for the Afghan people.

 But on February 20, 2020: former US President Donald Trump will sign an agreement with the Taliban (the Doha Agreement).
 This agreement provides for the gradual withdrawal of all American troops from Afghanistan by May 2021, in exchange for security guarantees and the opening of talks between the Taliban and the Afghan government to achieve a ceasefire.